vanvalenlab/kiosk-console/docs/TROUBLESHOOTING.md

 <a name="ttoc3"></a>
 #### I hit an error during cluster creation/destruction

-The Google Cloup API can fails to respond to certain commands in unexpected ways.
-If this occurs during cluster creation, you may need to manually re-create the cluster after waiting through a time-out period.
+The Google Cloud API may encounter occasional failures which can interrupt cluster creation or destruction.
+If this occurs during cluster creation, you may need to  recreate the cluster after waiting brief a time-out period.

-If the cluster creation or destruction script did not successfully complete, it is likely that there are still resources active in your [Google Cloud Console](https://console.cloud.google.com).
+If the cluster destruction script did not successfully complete, it is likely that there are still resources active in your [Google Cloud Console](https://console.cloud.google.com).
 Please make sure to delete your Kubernetes Engine Cluster and any Persistent Disks/Load Balancers associated with it.
 To read more, please consult the [Advanced Documentation](ADVANCED_DOCUMENTATION.md#failcd).

 <a name="ttoc4"></a>
 #### I killed my docker container!